C-Vilen/automatic-card-change/README.md

 - npm v10.5.0
 - .NET Core v8.0
 - create-react-app v5.0.1 (React v18.2.0)
+- react-bootstrap v2.101
+- react-router-dom v6.22.3

 ## How to run the web application locally
 1. Clone the repository
-2. Change directory to the `automatic-card-change-web` folder
+2. Change the directory in the terminal to `automatic-card-change-web` folder with `cd automatic-card-change-web`
-3. Run 'npm start' to start the React SPA
+3. Run `npm start` in the terminal to start the React SPA

 ## How to run the API locally